-Note: Student will have an exit option after completion of eight semester (i.e., four years with 176 credits) with the degree of B.Sc.
-(Honours with Research) in Science/Chemistry [Major (Discipline 1 and Minor Discipline 2]
+Note: Student will have an exit option after completion of (i) eight semesters (i.e., four years) and (ii) 176 credits, with the degree of B.Sc.
+Honours in Chemistry or B.Sc.
+Honours with Research in Chemistry [Major (Discipline 1 and Minor Discipline 2]